alfonsoIodiceDE/catdist_package/README.md

 catdist
 ====

-A general framework for implementing distances for categorical variables (van de Velden, Iodice D'Enza, Markos and Cavicchia (in preparation)
+A general framework for implementing distances for categorical variables (van de Velden, Iodice D'Enza, Markos and Cavicchia, 2023).

 ## Examples